couchbase/n1k1/README.md

 - types learned during expression processing?

 - operator can optionally declare which fields are sorted asc/desc?

+- ORDER BY optimization to not project everything up-front, but have on-deman projections with reusable bufs to keep memory usage lower?

+- need optimized replacement for json.Unmarshal()

 - positional fields versus access to the full record?
 - perhaps the 0'th field might represent the full record?